wp-plugins/nextgen-facebook/readme.txt

 * StumbleUpon
 * Tumblr (Links, Quotes, Images, Videos)
 * Twitter (Summary, Large Image Summary, Photo, Gallery, and Player Cards)

-= Images and Videos =

-NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including the preview image).
-NGFB Open Graph+ was specifically written to support images from NextGEN Gallery, but works just as well with the standard WordPress Media Library. **The NextGEN Gallery plugin is not required to use all the funtionality of NGFB Open Graph+**.

 = Best Performance =